NOAA-EMC/PyGSI/docs/using_pygsi.md

 ### Conventional

-If the user is interested in using conventional data, the following code would return a datframe including all data from the inputted netCDF4 file:
+If the user is interested in using conventional data, the following code would return a dataframe including all data from the inputted netCDF4 file:

 ```
 from PyGSI.diags import Conventional